Gunman opens fire at US garlic festival | DW | 29.07.2019

 A gunman killed three people and injured 15 at a garlic festival in California on Sunday, the chief of police in the city of Gilroy said.

-Scot Smithee said a suspect had been shot dead after opening fire at around 5:40 p.m.
-(0040 UTC).
+Scot Smithee said a suspect had been shot dead after opening fire and that witnesses reported a second suspect, although it was unclear whether that person had opened fire.

-"We believe based on witness statements that there was a second individual involved in some way, we just don't know in what way," he added.

 Read more: 8 facts about gun control in the US